rdey/graphql-bundle-fork/docs/definitions/resolver-map.md

 }
 ```

-Each resolver map must be tagged with the `overblog_graphql.resolver_map` tag
+Each resolver map must be tagged with the `redeye_graphql.resolver_map` tag
 that defines at which priority it should run for the given schema.
 The priority
 is an optional attribute and it has a default value of 0.
 The higher the number,
 the earlier the resolver map is executed.